elios264/pakal_persist/README.md

 Polymorphism ( coming soon )

-Extensibility ( you can easy create your own text based serializer  (eg Json, Lua)
+Extensibility ( you can easy create your own text based serializer

 #Usage: